Axway/elasticsearch-docker-beat/README.md

 ### Build

-Build the project is not mandatory, you can use directly the elasticsearch-docker-beat public image on docker hub see 'run' chapter.
+Build the project is not mandatory, you can use directly the elasticsearch-docker-beat public image on docker hub see 'run' chapter, even with a dedicated configuration file, see 'configuration' chapter.

 Prerequisite:
 - Docker version 17.03.0-ce min installed